-In 1975, Grace, 46 at the time, said to Donald Spoto, author of The Art of Alfred Hitchcock: Fifty Years of His Motion Pictures: “You know, on a plane recently they showed To Catch A Thief (1955), and I was watching.
+In 1975, Grace, 46 at the time, said to Donald Spoto, author of The Art of Alfred Hitchcock: Fifty Years of His Motion Pictures: “You know, on a plane recently they showed To Catch A Thief, and I was watching.
 Cary and I were so beautiful.”
 They were.
-Beautiful, stylish, great friends and what a couple they formed in Hitchcock’s romantic thriller.
+Beautiful, stylish, great friends, and what a couple they formed in Hitchcock’s romantic thriller.

-Grace’s costumes were designed by Edith Head.
+Grace Kelly’s costumes were designed by Edith Head.
 The two were close friends and Grace had become Edith’s muse.
-The almost always diplomatic designer broke her rules to name Grace Kelly her favourite actress with whom she worked, and To Catch A Thief her favourite film.
-However, Cary chose his own wardrobe, as he would usually do for his movies: “generally I wore simple, tasteful clothes – the same kind of clothes I wear off screen.”
+The almost always diplomatic designer broke her rules to name Grace Kelly her favourite actress with whom she worked, and To Catch A Thief (1955) her favourite film.
+However, Cary chose his own wardrobe, as he would usually do for his movies: “Generally I wore simple, tasteful clothes – the same kind of clothes I wear off screen.”

-Cary wears a polka dot silk neckechief, which he found in a local shop.
+Cary found the polka dot red scarf and striped sweater in a local shop.
 He didn’t wear casual clothes too often, but he wore them just as well as his trademark suit.
 And this is as unique as you can get a pairing, especially for those times.
 The scarf is an element that added flair and a mysterious touch (playing up the nature of Cary’s character) to a simple outfit.
-This look set off a fashion trend, it was copied by many, but unsuccessfully.
-Why?
-Because Cary succeeded in developing a style entirely his own, emulated on his very own personality and figure.
+This look set off a fashion trend, it was copied by many, but unsuccessfully, because Cary Grant developed a style entirely his own, emulated on his very own personality and figure.

-The perfect shoes for a casual outfit: dark brown leather loafers hand-made for CG by Maxwell’s on Dover Street in London.
+The perfect shoes for a casual outfit (worn sockless, naturally): dark brown leather loafers hand-made for CG by Maxwell’s on Dover Street in London.

-The black cat, Cary’s pet in the movie.
-He is a retired jewel thief, known as Robie “The Cat”.
+The black cat: A little Hitchcock humour.
+Cary Grant’s character is a retired jewel thief, known as John Robie “The Cat”.
 On a side note, “To Catch A Thief”was my inspiration for my blog’s black cat mascot and slogan, “… catch a style”.

 Grace in a floral wrap dress.

 Frances does enjoy attention and Hitchcock’s take on the scene below is very suggestive in this regard: a swimwear ensemble formed of a black halterneck swimsuit and capri pants covered by a drawstring edged white skirt open at front, a wide brimmed hat (a Flying Nun hat) and a black turban, one of Grace’s signature pieces, made legendary by the future princess.
 Although she is almost completely covered, she still turns heads and she definitely seduces Cary, too.
 Appeal lies in so much more than bare flesh.